NORTH CAROLINA AGRICULTURAL AND TECHNICAL STATE UNIVERSITY

 Message from the Chancellor:

-North Carolina A&T has the distinction of being the largest among the nation’s public historically black colleges and universities (HBCUs).
-A&T has also consistently ranked No. 3 in sponsored research in the UNC system for more than a decade.
+North Carolina A&T has the distinction of being the largest of the nation’s historically black colleges and universities (HBCUs) as well as one of the nation’s best HBCUs overall.
+A&T is also consistently one of North Carolina’s top three public research universities and has been for more than a decade.

-The most recent study on the university’s economic value to the state shows that in fiscal year 2012–13, A&T’s payroll and operations spending, together with construction, students, visitors, alumni, and start -up companies’ spending, created $979.1 million in added state income—the equivalent of creating 15,909 new jobs and $656.2 million in added regional income equating to 10,682 jobs in Guilford, Forsyth, Alamance, Rockingham and Randolph counties.
+A study on the university’s economic value to the state shows that A&T’s payroll and operations spending, together with construction, students, visitors, alumni, and start-up companies’ spending, is now worth more than $1 billion in added state income—the equivalent of creating 16,000 new jobs and $700 million in added regional income equating to 11,000 jobs in Guilford, Forsyth, Alamance, Rockingham and Randolph counties.

-An institution dedicated to science, technology, engineering, and mathematics (STEM), A&T has realized its mission to provide diverse offerings of educational and interdisciplinary research opportunities that aid our outstanding students and dynamic faculty in developing innovative solutions to complex, global challenges.
-And, as one of the state’s two land-grant institutions, A&T provides research-based educational programs and offers solutions to critical social, environmental, medical and educational issues for individuals, families and communities through the North Carolina Cooperative Extension Program.
-A&T consistently graduates the most African-American and African- American women engineers at the undergraduate level, and is one of the largest producers of undergraduate degrees awarded to African-Americans in accounting, agriculture, visual and performing arts, communication and journalism.
+An institution recognized nationally for its strengths in science, technology, engineering, and mathematics (STEM), N.C.
+A&T has realized its mission to provide diverse offerings of educational and interdisciplinary research opportunities that aid our outstanding students and dynamic faculty in developing innovative solutions to complex, global challenges.
+As one of the state’s two land-grant institutions, A&T provides research-based educational programs and offers solutions to critical social, environmental, medical, and educational issues for individuals, families, and communities through the North Carolina Cooperative Extension Program.
+A&T consistently graduates the most African-American and African-American women engineers at the undergraduate level, and is one of the largest producers of undergraduate degrees awarded to African-Americans in accounting, agriculture, visual and performing arts, communication, and journalism.

 With Aggie Pride,